sabre-io/sabre.io/source/dav/principals.md

 3. It can represent a schedulable resource.
 4. A principal resource often holds user-specific information, such as settings in the form of WebDAV properties.
-5. It can represent a container for indirectly assiging privileges to other principals.
+5. It can represent a container for indirectly assigning privileges to other principals.

 When a user is logged in, sabre/dav knows they are a certain principal, and